openstack-archive/os-xenapi/README.rst

   e.g. it's able to live migrate instance between two hosts without moving the disks on shared storage.

+The following features are supported since 0.3.2:

+* Bootstrap compute node via a single command
+  Now we can support to boostrap an OpenStack compute node by running the command of ``xenapi_bootstrap`` from a VM which is running on XenServer.
+  At the moment, only CentOS 7.x is supported.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Install Devstack on XenServer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~